 As such, whilst this is a squad whose raw power is nearly unmatched, you will need to exercise patience and care when looking to produce their best results.

 The very definition of a middling squad, Blitzkrieg will have their work cut out for them in most sessions.

-Central to the squad’s operation is the Lightning Mech and its Electric Whip which can conduct its damage through almost anything that’s adjacent to the initial target.
-With an ideal setup including the upgrade to chain damage through immune buildings, this can result in some spectacular attacks that, under the right circumstances, can simultaneously lay waste to more enemies than even Zenith Guard or Hazardous Mechs could ever hope to kill in one go.
+Central to the squad’s operation is the Lightning Mech and its Electric Whip which conducts its damage through almost anything adjacent to the initial target.
+With an ideal setup including the upgrade to chain damage through immune buildings, this can result in some spectacular attacks that, under the right circumstances, can simultaneously lay waste to more enemies than even Zenith Guard or Hazardous Mechs could hope to kill in one go.